omgmog/talk-cardboctober/talk.md

 ---
 ![inline](images/google-cardboard.png)
 # Cardboctober
-^ And so with two days until it began, the idea of Cardboctober was born
+^ And so with two days until it began, the idea of Cardboctober was born.
+I built a website and we announced Cardboctober at JS Oxford

 ---
 ## 31 days